ut81/Flight-Deal-Finder/README.md

 7. Copy the sheety price endpoint and paste it into data_manager.py
-8. Register with the Kiwi Partners Flight Search API
+8. Register with the Kiwi Partners Flight Search API and get your API KEY.
+9. paste API KEY into flight_search.py
+10. Enter your name and password in notification_manager.py
+11. Now finally , run main.py